-We all know there are two personality styles that are polar opposites of each others, right?
+We all know there are two personality styles, introverts and extroverts — and they are polar opposites of each other, right?

 I wish it were that simple.

 Introversion and extroversion are on a line, a continuum.
 That means there are shades and nuisances to how much each person displays either extroversion or introversion behavior.